mayu-live/framework/klenod-plan.md

   Replaced the deleted transformer-fixture link with Klenod's Haml-plugin coverage, verified both pages with `mayu transform`, and synchronized the example lockfile with Mayu's removed direct dependencies.
+- 2026-09-07: Ran Klenod's complete acceptance suite: runtime, build, test, Rack, JavaScript, CSS, and meta gems; standalone, box, performance, and web examples; and release tooling all pass (750 runs, 4,170 assertions).
+- 2026-09-07: Re-ran the Mayu suite (124 runs, 420 assertions) and browser
+  runtime tests (13 tests).
+Built the example production Klenod bundle with a temporary secret, started it in a fresh process, fetched its HTTPS root page, verified Klenod CSS asset URLs, and stopped the temporary server.
+- 2026-09-07: Ran the example development server, fetched its HTTPS root page, verified Klenod CSS assets, and stopped it.
+Fixed the client patch dispatcher tuple type so `npm run build` completes without TypeScript diagnostics; the browser suite still passes (13 tests).
 - 2026-09-06: Added executable example coverage for a grouped optional catch-all route, corrected the example production Docker command, and updated the root and example documentation for Klenod `ClassNames`, transformation,